matthijsvk/TCDTIMITprocessing/README.md

     1. `shape_predictor_68_face_landmarks.dat`: used by dlib to detect 68 facial landmarks, wihch are used to the mouth region.
 See `dlibLandmarks.png` for a visualization of the landmark locations.

 In short: in order to use the database, do this:
-1. download and extract it (folder downloadTCDTIMIT) .
-Watch out, the whole database is about 350GB.
-Lipspeakers alone are about 80GB.
-Volunteers are 260GB
+1. download and extract it (folder downloadTCDTIMIT)
 2. update the MLF files for lipspeakers and volunteers to point to wherever you downloaded and extracted the database
 3. change the paths in main.py, i suggest first extracting the lipspeakers (you can use the test MLF as well)
-4. wait till the script finishes.
+4. wait
-5. if you want to do further extraction, you could use fileDirOps.py to get specific files/folders and/or pickle them
+5. if you want to do further extraction, you could use fileDirOps.py to get specific files/folders and/or pickle them 6 done!
-6. done!

-If you have any questions, you can reach me under:
+If you have any questions, you can reach me under: matthijsvankeirsbilck@gmail.com
-matthijsvankeirsbilck@gmail.com